Last fact-checked 3 Jun 2024 | Report a content error

 Keep raising the smoking age by one year, every year

-First up, the government plan to outlaw selling “...tobacco products to anyone born on or after 1 January 2009” (source: gov.uk).
+First up, the government planned to outlaw selling “...tobacco products to anyone born on or after 1 January 2009” (source: gov.uk).
 Anyone aged 14 or younger would never be able to legally buy tobacco products in the UK.
 Adult smokers who remain addicted to cigarettes would still be able to buy tobacco, but young smokers would be better protected, and society would eventually be completely free of cigarette addiction.

 Spend more money on stop-smoking support services